Animal Rights WATCH 2008 page 1

 protect the safety of participants and their dogs.

-Continued apathy and non-involvement will doom dog ownership in
+and non-involvement will doom dog ownership in

 America, as well as hunting, field trials and other dog events.
 We